 Vertical Control Manager

-Profiles are hierarchical children of parental alignments in Civil CD.
-There is no such thing as a Profile without an Alignment.
+Profiles are hierarchical children of a parental Alignment.
+There is no such thing as a Profile without an Alignment in Civil CD.

 - Site Parcel context and Direction derived from parent above